 Don’t make them fall in love with ANY college if …

-- She’s younger than 16.
+- they are younger than 16.
 Your teenager will change a lot in the next few years.

 - Don’t encourage your junior or senior to fall in love with an elite college, where the chance of admission is slim.